Social Security Disability Lawyer Peoria AZ | Phillips Law Group

 Our Peoria Social Security Disability lawyers have extensive knowledge of the process of applying for benefits, along with eligibility requirements.
 We offer a free consultation that comes with no obligation to hire our firm.
 If you do hire us, we will not charge for representing you unless you receive benefits.

 For more than 27 years, the attorneys at Phillips Law Group have been pursuing and recovering compensation for injury victims in Arizona.
-In that time, we have obtained more than $750 million in compensation on behalf of our clients.
+In that time, we have obtained more than $1 billion in compensation on behalf of our clients.

 Schedule a free consultation by calling us today.
 Our phone lines are open 24/7.
 1-800-706-3000